Education Just for You - Older Adults

 A Healthy Body Starts with a Healthy Mouth

 You have likely heard that going to the dentist for routine check-ups is important for a healthy mouth.
 But did you know that going to the dentist regularly can impact your overall health?

 Gum disease, also known as periodontal disease, is an infection in the gums and bone around teeth.
 Gum disease makes teeth loose and makes it hard to eat foods that we enjoy.
 It also makes it harder to manage diabetes, heart and lung disease.
 Gum disease is common, however it can be prevented and treated by your dentist and dental hygienist.

 Tooth decay – or cavities – affect the way we eat, smile, talk and feel about our appearance.
-Cavities are caused when sugary foods that we eat are used by germs in the mouth to make an acid.
+Cavities are caused when sugary foods or drinks that we eat are used by germs in the mouth to make an acid.
 The acid makes holes in the teeth.
 Having a dry mouth, infrequent tooth brushing, and not having enough fluoride in toothpaste and water can make you more prone to cavities.

 So how can you keep your mouth healthy?

 - Brush your teeth twice a day with a soft toothbrush.
 Soft bristles are delicate enough to gently sweep underneath your gums, which is where plaque and germs like to hide.